Mousto097/TodoList-React-Bootstrap/README.md

 # Wiki

-You can find more information about the project in our [Github Wiki](https://github.com/Mousto097/TodoList-React-Bootstrap/wiki).
+You can find more information about the project in my [Github Wiki](https://github.com/Mousto097/TodoList-React-Bootstrap/wiki).

 # License